shawnlawson/XAI-Visual-Guts/ML_PostMortem.md

 Pause.

 In this moment, I reflect on a couple of Data Feminism's principles: examine power and challenge power.
-Making machine learning more explainable, or being able to explain what machine learning is doing, even somewhat, returns some power back to the exploited.
+Making machine learning more explainable, or being able to explain how machine learning is computing, even somewhat, returns some power back to the exploited.

 Injecting more Data Feminism Principles: embrace pluralism, consider context, and make labor visible.
-Making the end-to-end process of data collection, data curation, and data labeling more open and explainable allows more people to have a voice and know how data is used and what implications varying datasets have.
+Making the end-to-end process of data collection, data curation, and data labeling more open and explainable allows more people to have a voice, know how data is used, and be aware of what implications varying datasets have.

-elevate emotion and embodiment, rethink binaries and hierarchies
+Returning to Data Feminism to consider: elevate emotion and embodiment.
+Too frequently data is disassociated from it's context and real world bodily impact.
+Everything is situational, meaning that one machine learning solution is most likely not a perfect fit for another situation.
+Machine learning should be used by those it directly impacts.
+Rather than external actors imposing their perspective without having direct, lived experience of the impact.

+Finally, let's remind ourselves of the last set of Data Feminism principles: rethinking binaries and hierarchies.
+Many times machine learning is used for classification tasks: male/female, white/black, and terrorist/non-terrorist.
+Already we see how this quickly turns into a us versus them.
+We also recognize that this approach completely ignores trans-gender, latino, mixed-ethnicity, and so on.
+Anyone not fitting a clean classification is marginalized and made invisible, thereby structurally powerless in the system.

+Pause.

+I think while we brush the edge of potentially sophisticated algorithms and sit on the cusp incredible compute speed we really should remember why we make these technological leaps and bounds.
+It should not just be for the inventors and investors; but for everyone, humanity at large.